 If your business is affected by the rules, you must display notices of the six-hour period during which you plan to trade on Sundays in a clearly visible position inside and outside your shop.

-Some categories of large shop are exempt from the Sunday trading opening hours restrictions, e.g.:
+Some categories of large shops are exempt from the Sunday trading opening hours restrictions, for example: